Arrested for a DUI? Contact The Morris Firm

 - Jury selection: Both sides will decide which individuals will become a part of the jury to hear your case.
 During this process, the judge and both attorneys will ask each prospective juror questions to determine how fair they will be during the trial.

 - Opening statements: After selecting jurors, the trial will begin, and each side will make their opening statements.
-Each will argue their cases and tell the jury if the evidence presented will prove guilt or innocence.
+Each will argue their case and tell the jury if the evidence presented will prove guilt or innocence.

 - State’s case: The state will present the evidence they found and call witnesses to the stand to testify against you.